NCAA Season 90

-NCAA Season 90 is the 2014–15 collegiate athletic year of the National Collegiate Athletic Association in the Philippines.
-It is hosted by the Jose Rizal University and was opened on June 28, 2014, at the Mall of Asia Arena in Pasay.
+NCAA Season 90 was the 2014–15 collegiate athletic year of the National Collegiate Athletic Association (NCAA) in the Philippines.
+It was hosted by the Jose Rizal University and was opened on June 28, 2014, at the Mall of Asia Arena in Pasay.

-It is the last season for the Lyceum of the Philippines University Pirates, who play their second year as probationary and the Emilio Aguinaldo College Generals, who play their fifth year as probationary, as probationary members; their performance in the Season 90 would be the basis for the decision if they will be admitted as regular members of the league.
+It was the last season for the Lyceum Pirates who played their second year as probationary and the EAC Generals who played their fifth year as probationary, as probationary members.
+Their performance in the Season 90 was the basis for the decision if they were to be admitted as regular members of the league.

-This is the last season that Sports5 will be covering the NCAA Season; starting Season 91 (2015-16 Athletic Year), the Collegiate league will return to ABS-CBN Sports, its former broadcaster from 2002 to 2011.
+This was the last season that Sports5 covered.
+Starting Season 91, the NCAA returned to ABS-CBN Sports, its former broadcaster from 2002 to 2011.

 Basketball

 Basketball tournaments were officially opened on June 28, 2014 at the Mall of Asia Arena.
 Proceeding games are expected to be held at the San Juan Arena.